Raymond Carver: Decline of first marriage

 The following excerpt from Scott Driscoll's review of Maryann Burk Carver's 2006 memoir describes the decline of her and Raymond's marriage.

 After being hospitalized three times between June 1976 and February or March 1977, Carver began his "second life" and stopped drinking on June 2, 1977, with the help of Alcoholics Anonymous.
-While he continued to regularly smoke marijuana and later experimented with cocaine at the behest of Jay McInerney during a 1980 visit to New York City, Carver believed he would have died of alcoholism at the age of 40 had he not overcome his drinking.
+While he continued to regularly smoke cannabis and later experimented with cocaine at the behest of Jay McInerney during a 1980 visit to New York City, Carver believed he would have died of alcoholism at the age of 40 had he not overcome his drinking.

 Second marriage

 In November 1977, Carver met the poet Tess Gallagher at a writers' conference in Dallas, Texas.
-Gallagher later remembered feeling “as if my life until then had simply been a rehearsal for meeting him.”
+Gallagher later remembered feeling "as if my life until then had simply been a rehearsal for meeting him."
 Beginning in January 1979, Carver and Gallagher lived together in El Paso, Texas, in a borrowed cabin near Port Angeles, Washington, and in Tucson, Arizona.

 In 1980, the two moved to Syracuse, New York, where Gallagher had been appointed the coordinator of the creative writing program at Syracuse University; Carver taught as a professor in the English department.
 He and Gallagher jointly purchased a house in Syracuse, at 832 Maryland Avenue.
 In ensuing years, the house became so popular that the couple had to hang a sign outside that read "Writers At Work" in order to be left alone.

 In 1982, he and his first wife, Maryann, were divorced.

-In 1988, six weeks prior to his death, Carver and Gallagher married in Reno, Nevada.
+On June 17, 1988, six weeks prior to his death, Carver and Gallagher married in Reno, Nevada.

 Death

-On August 2, 1988, Carver died in Port Angeles, Washington, from lung cancer at the age of 50.
+On August 2, 1988, Carver died in Port Angeles from lung cancer at the age of 50.
 In the same year, he was inducted into the American Academy of Arts and Letters.
 He is buried at Ocean View Cemetery in Port Angeles, Washington.
 The inscription on his tombstone reads: